Chellitcoin (CHLT) Self Reported Market Capitalization Hits $3.96 Billion

-Chellitcoin (CHLT) traded flat against the U.S. dollar during the 24-hour period ending at 14:00 PM ET on November 2nd.
-In the last week, Chellitcoin has traded flat against the U.S. dollar.
-Chellitcoin has a total market capitalization of $3.96 billion and approximately $10.49 worth of Chellitcoin was traded on exchanges in the last 24 hours.
-One Chellitcoin token can currently be bought for about $0.0081 or 0.00000019 BTC on major cryptocurrency exchanges.
+Chellitcoin (CHLT) traded flat against the dollar during the one day period ending at 17:00 PM Eastern on November 4th.
+One Chellitcoin token can now be bought for $0.0081 or 0.00000019 BTC on major cryptocurrency exchanges.
+During the last week, Chellitcoin has traded flat against the dollar.
+Chellitcoin has a market cap of $3.96 billion and $10.49 worth of Chellitcoin was traded on exchanges in the last day.

 - Aidi Finance (BSC) (AIDI) traded 2.2% lower against the dollar and now trades at $0.0000 or 0.00000000 BTC.